 Again, don’t just rely on the “one-inch” guideline.
 If the soil is dry an inch beneath the surface, your garden probably needs watering.
 We also find it helpful to keep the following watering formula in mind: 1 inch of water per 1 square foot = 0.62 gallon.

 What you want in a healthy plant is deep root penetration, and the only way that you’re going to get deep roots is if there is water down deep.

 Start at the very beginning: Saturate each plant hole when you transplant seedlings.
-When you do water, make sure that you get the soil saturated enough that the moisture percolates several inches down.
+When you do water, make sure that you get the soil saturated enough that the moisture percolates at least several inches down.

-The disadvantage of using a sprinkler is that foliage is wetted by water dispersed via overhead application.
-This could lead to foliar diseases since the foliage remains wet for extended periods of time.
-An alternative is to lay the hoses directly on the ground near the plant so the water goes where it is needed.
+- If you have more dense plantings or larger plants, lay your hose directly on the ground near the plant so the water goes where it is needed.
 A board or rock placed under the water flow will prevent the water from eroding the soil.
 A good way to direct the water to the plants is to dig a little trench around the plants and allow water to flow into it.